Lisalverto Bonilla: Cleveland Indians

 On December 18, 2017, Bonilla signed a minor league contract with the Cleveland Indians.
 The deal included an invitation to the Indians' 2018 spring training camp.

 Samsung Lions

 On February 16, 2018, Bonilla was released by the Indians to sign with the Samsung Lions of the KBO.
 He became a free agent following the 2018 season.

 Tigres de Quintana Roo

 On April 21, 2019, Bonilla signed with the Tigres de Quintana Roo of the Mexican League.
+In 4 games (2 starts) 11 innings he went 0–0 with a 4.09 ERA and 9 strikeouts.

 Rakuten Monkeys

 On February 17, 2020, Bonilla signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
 He became a free agent following the season.

 Uni-President Lions

 On July 26, 2021, Bonilla signed with the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
 He became a free agent following the season.

 Pericos de Puebla

 On February 1, 2022, Bonilla signed with the Pericos de Puebla of the Mexican League.
-He was released on May 19, 2022.
+In five starts for Puebla, he logged a 1-0 record and 8.14 ERQ with 14 strikeouts across 21 innings pitched.
+Bonilla was released by the Pericos on May 19.